-In over four centuries Macao has not only inspired architecture of different traditions, it has preserved and maintained an extraordinary number of its buildings.
+In over four centuries Macau has not only inspired architecture of different traditions, it has preserved and maintained an extraordinary number of its buildings.
 Therefore, within a short distance, you could easily find the Chinese temples and also the Western churches.
-Here are some of famous landmarks in Macao
+Here are some of famous landmarks in Macau.

-The name Macao is always thought to be derived from the name of A-Ma Temple.
-A-Ma Temple is one of the oldest and most well-known temples in Macao, which has been dedicated to the goddess of fishermen, Matsu.
+The name Macau is always thought to be derived from the name of A-Ma Temple.
+A-Ma Temple is one of the oldest and most well-known temples in Macau, which has been dedicated to the goddess of fishermen, Matsu.
 It is now with UNESCO World Heritage status.

 Ruins of St Pauls

 The Ruins of St. Paul's was originally the Church of Mater Dei.
 It was destroyed by fire in 1835.
 The stunning façade is now the most iconic landmark of Macau with UNESCO World Heritage status.